nfweb/nfweb.github.io/_posts/2014-10-07-introduction-to-nfweb.md

 title:  "Introduction to the Nightfever Web Dev Team"
 date:   2014-10-07 16:14:09
 author: jomue
+excerpt: On this blog we will periodically report about our process on the Nightfever Web Dev team.
+Our mission is to build and operate websites and web-based services for Nightfever.
 ---
 Hello there!
 On this blog we will periodically report about our process on the Nightfever Web Dev team.
 Our mission is to build and operate websites and web-based services for [Nightfever](http://nightfever.org).